EdDuarte/website/content/_index.md

-Recently finished my internship at [Bosch Thermotechnology](https://www.bosch.pt/en/our-company/bosch-in-portugal/), where I developed a scalable platform for time series analysis and annotation, designing a ReactJS application and a distributed architecture that handle high amounts of traffic and massive multivariate data sets with high cardinality.
+Recently finished my internship at [Bosch Thermotechnology](https://www.bosch.pt/en/our-company/bosch-in-portugal/), where I developed a scalable platform for time series analysis and annotation, designing a ReactJS application and deploying a distributed architecture with polyglot persistence that handles high amounts of traffic and massive multivariate data sets with high cardinality.

 Previously worked at [Ubiwhere](http://www.ubiwhere.com/en/) as a backend developer on a business process modeling and integration platform, and as a